The Intersex Flag

 Here Morgan Carpenter states:

-“The circle is unbroken and unornamented, symbolising wholeness and completeness, and our potentialities.
-We are still fighting for bodily autonomy and genital integrity, and this symbolises the right to be who and how we want to be.”
+“The circle is unbroken and unornamented, symbolizing wholeness and completeness, and our potentialities.
+We are still fighting for bodily autonomy and genital integrity, and this symbolizes the right to be who and how we want to be.We’ve received some positive feedback from diverse intersex communities.
+This is available freely for use by any intersex person or organization who wishes to use it, in a human rights affirming community context.”

-I would like to add: Since intersex infants are often harmed by unnecessary ‘normalizing’ or cosmetic surgeries at their birth; “wholeness” is given an entire new meaning to me.
+I would like to add: Since intersex infants are often harmed by unnecessary ‘normalizing’ or cosmetic surgeries at their birth; “wholeness” is given an entirely new meaning to me.

 So, once again this simple circle, that demonstrates “wholeness” and “simplicity” shows us to keep it simple.
 That it is best to wait for the child to decide, to keep their body “whole”, and the way they were born.